sebgoa/cloudstack-books/en/installation.markdown

 CloudStack uses git for source version control, if you know little about [git](http://book.git-scm.com/) is a good start.
 Once you have git setup on your machine, pull the source with:

     git clone https://git-wip-us.apache.org/repos/asf/cloudstack.git

+To build the latest stable release (replace 4.2 with the correct version number):

+    git checkout 4.2

 To compile Apache CloudStack, go to the cloudstack source folder and run: